aapen/aapen/README.md

 Note that this will make the RPi wait for a JTAG connection at boot time.
 It will not boot normally without the debugger.

+### Stub kernel for easy testing

+If we just run with the regular SD card, then by the time we start up OpenOCD on the host (more about that shortly) all the interesting kernel startup work has already finished.
+We need a way to buy some time to set up all the connections.

+The solution is to boot from a tiny image that puts the RPi core into a spinloop.
+The image consists of a single branch instruction, PC-relative, with an offset of zero.
+The CPU will spin on this instruction, while we run OpenOCD and get everything connected.

+To create this image, run `make sdfiles/infloop.bin`.

+To use this image, copy it to your boot SD card as `kernel8.img`.

+Then, after connecting with `make openocd_gdb` as described in the next section, load the real kernel by running `load` at the GDB prompt.

 ### Host-end software

 Another rats' nest of connections, I'm afraid: